tresvitae/cicd-microservices-app/README.md

 ### Second part of the Project is related to deploy these Docker container to a small Kubernetes cluster as rolling update deployment strategy, where Version B is gradually rolled out succeeding verion A. Suitable for smal bug fixes.
 Kubernetes cluster deployed via CloudFormation.

+Install eksctl and kubectl in EC2
+1. `make aws-eksctl`
+2. `make aws-kubectl`

 Create AWS EKS Cluster and Node group
 1. Set up EKS permissions to IAM Role of your user: AmazonEKSClusterPolicy, AmazonEKSServicePolicy